Windaroo, QLD

 Where is Windaroo?

-Windaroo is a suburb of Queensland, Australia.
+Windaroo is a suburb of Queensland, Australia, in the Logan local government area.

 What is the population of Windaroo?